EB5AN State of Florida Regional Center

-Let Us Create Your Own Florida EB-5 Regional Center
+Let Us Help You Create Your Own Florida EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a Florida EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a Florida EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in Florida for EB-5 Florida Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Florida for EB-5 Florida Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Florida, please contact us directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Florida, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.

 About the State of Florida and the Economic Climate of our EB-5 Florida Regional Center

-Our Florida EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 Regional Center with geographic coverage of all 67 counties in the state of Florida.
+The EB5AN Florida EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 67 counties in the State of Florida.

 Florida: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Florida had a population of approximately 15.5 million people over the age of 16.
+According to the 2010 U.S. Census, the State of Florida has a population of approximately 15.5 million people over the age of 16.
 Of this, there are approximately 9.3 million people in the labor force, with 8.2 million who are employed and 1.1 million unemployed.
-These population numbers represent approximately 7.2 million households in the state of Florida.
+These population numbers represent approximately 7.2 million households.

 Florida: Unemployment Trends

-The state of Florida covers an area of 65,755 square miles, with a width of 361 miles and a length of 447 miles.
-This implies a population density of 353.4 people/square mile, which makes Florida the 8th most densely populated state in the United States.
+Florida covers an area of 65,755 square miles, with a width of 361 miles and a length of 447 miles.
+This implies a population density of 353.4 people per square mile, which makes Florida the 8th-most densely populated state in the United States.

-The capital of the state of Florida is Tallahassee, the largest city is Jacksonville, and the largest metro area is the Miami metro area.
-The Gross Domestic Product (GDP) of the state of Florida in 2010 was $748 billion.
-This implies a CAGR ’00-’10 rate of 4.51% and a per capita GDP of $35,815.
-Florida has the 4th-largest economy in the United States today by GDP.
+The capital of Florida is Tallahassee, the largest city is Jacksonville, and the largest metro area is the Miami metro area.
+Florida’s 2010 gross domestic product (GDP) was $748 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.51% and a per capita GDP of $35,815.
+Florida has the fourth-largest economy in the United States by GDP.